Where did the recommendations in the CBCW Bounce Back plan come from?

 ) and ask if they have any online trainings planned.

-How can I still assist with AIS prevention efforts during this suspension of watercraft inspections?
+How can I still assist with AIS prevention efforts if I'm not participating in watercraft inspections?

 There are a few ways you can stay involved in AIS prevention: